aimms/language-reference/optimization-modeling-components/automatic-benders-decomposition/control-parameters-that-influence-the-algorithm.rst

 .. rubric:: This section

-Some of the control parameters of :numref:`table:benders.controlparam` can be used to influence the behavior of the Benders' decomposition algorithm.
+Some of the control parameters of :ref:`this table <table:benders.controlparam>` can be used to influence the behavior of the Benders' decomposition algorithm.
 We discuss these parameters in this section.